 - Streaming Platform: Netflix

-Primarily horror anime fans might be well versed with this anime.
+Primarily horror anime fans might be well aware of this anime.
 Almost every horror film or show delivers some lessons or represents a social issue, and Hell Girl is among them.
 It is about a demon delivering punishments to thieves, bullies, and other social deviants.

 Anyone who needs help from Hell Girl can go on a strange website and post their complaints or grudges there in this anime.
 Then, the girl will deliver justice in her way.
 The anime fans might find it a little disturbing as it shows society’s darkest whims and especially deals with revenge.